PenguinJunk/PenguinJunk.github.io/_posts/2024-06-15-Why-claims-the-AI-will-help-solve-climate-change-are-just-hope-coda.md

 1. high-carbon lifestyles
 1. social imaginaries

-Th decomposition of the problem of climate change to both material and systemic aspects is useful for considering where any possible solution can apply.
+This decomposition of the problem of climate change to both material and systemic aspects is useful for considering where any possible solution can apply.

 ## What can AI solve?